Me, Myself & I (TV series)

 Me, Myself & I is an American television sitcom created by Dan Kopelman that aired on CBS.
-The series stars Bobby Moynihan, Jack Dylan Grazer, John Larroquette, Brian Unger, Jaleel White, Kelen Coleman, Mandell Maughan, Christopher Paul Richards, Reylynn Caster, and Skylar Gray.
+The series starred Bobby Moynihan, Jack Dylan Grazer, John Larroquette, Brian Unger, Jaleel White, Kelen Coleman, Mandell Maughan, Christopher Paul Richards, Reylynn Caster, and Skylar Gray.

 The series premiered on September 25, 2017.
 It was pulled from CBS's lineup after the first six episodes ranked last in the ratings among the network's Monday-night sitcom lineup.
 It was the first network television cancellation of the 2017–18 television season.
 The show was not renewed for a second season, and the remaining episodes of the series were burned off during the summer of 2018, concluding on July 21, 2018.

 Premise

 The show follows three points of the life of Alex Riley, an inventor, businessman, and Chicago Bulls fan.
-The first point shows Riley as a 14-year-old who moves with his mother to Los Angeles in 1991 to live with his new stepfather and stepbrother.
-The next point portrays him as a 40-year-old dealing with the breakup of his marriage and being a single father in the present day, while trying to navigate his way out of "inventor's block".
-Last, Alex Riley is depicted as a 65-year-old in 2042 who has just retired from his immensely successful company and reconnected with his childhood love.
+The first point shows Riley as a 14-year-old (portrayed by Jack Dylan Grazer) who moves with his mother to Los Angeles in 1991 to live with his new stepfather and stepbrother.
+The next point portrays him as a 40-year-old dealing with the breakup of his marriage and being a single father in the present day, while trying to navigate his way out of "inventor's block" (portrayed by Bobby Moynihan).
+Last, Alex Riley is depicted as a 65-year-old in 2042 who has just retired from his immensely successful company and reconnected with his childhood love (portrayed by John Larroquette).